oceanprotocol-archive/dev-ocean/doc/security/production-security-mvp.md

 Topic: Solidity Smart Contracts
 Version: 0.9.x
 Branch: develop
+Already audited?: yes, by Trail of Bits (Feb/2019) Need to be Audited?: yes, top priority
 ```

 It provides the core business logic of Ocean Protocol including the following modules: